 4. Amazon Prime Video

-Winter is coming, and with the Corona virus lockdown, nothing has been used more in our house than streaming services.
-In previous years, we had just one main option (Netflix and chill, anyone?).
-Now, we’re flush with a buffet of streaming services, each offering their own unique deals.
+Winter is coming, and with the Coronavirus lockdown, nothing has been used more in our house than streaming services.
+In previous years, we had just one main option (Netflix and Chill, anyone?).
+Now, we’re flush with a buffet of streaming services, each offering its own unique deals.

 Amazon’s Google Ad hits you in the face with their 30-day Free Trial.
 Instantly, that’s got me hooked.
 I’ve got commitment issues, and this extends to streaming services, so a free trial ticks the boxes.